-Bowling Green named assistant head coach Adam Scheier as the interim head coach for the bowl season.
+Bowling Green assistant head coach Adam Scheier served as the interim head coach for the bowl season.

 Clawson replaces Jim Grobe who announced his resignation on December 2 after 13 seasons with Wake Forest.
 Grobe was 77-82 and led his team to the 2006 ACC title with a 9-6 win over Georgia Tech, followed by the school's first and only appearance in a major bowl game where Wake Forest lost 24-13 to Louisville in the Orange Bowl.
 He leaves tied with Peahead Walker (77-51-6 from 1937-1950) as the school's all-time wins leader.

 Dieter Kurtenbach of the Sun Sentinel reported December 14 that Charlie Partridge was hired as the new head coach at FAU.
 A long-time assistant to Brett Bielema, Partridge was the assistant head coach at Arkansas this past season and coached the defensive line.
 The move ends an ugly chapter in FAU football which began when Carl Pelini was fired on October 30 after it was discovered he and defensive coordinator Pete Rekstis had smoked marijuana at a recent social event.
 Rekstis was also fired.